It is a type of tumor that arises from the peripheral nervous system (part of the nervous system outside the brain and spinal cord ).

-In the neck (carotid paraganglioma), they can be seen as swelling or compressing adjacent nerves, such as the vagus nerve.
+The neck (carotid paraganglioma) can be seen as swelling or compressing adjacent nerves, such as the vagus nerve.
 A type of paraganglioma ( glomus paraganglioma ) in the middle ear can cause hearing loss and tinnitus.

 They release hormones such as noradrenaline or, less frequently, adrenaline into the bloodstream.
-Excessive levels of these hormones can cause sweating, rapid heart rate, feeling anxious, headache and high blood pressure .
-These symptoms can be similar to panic attacks .
+Excessive levels of these hormones can cause sweating, rapid heart rate, feeling anxious, headaches, and high blood pressure.
+These symptoms can be similar to panic attacks.

 How common are paragangliomas?

 Paragangliomas are rare.
-It is estimated that one case is diagnosed every year for every 300,000 people in the population.
+It is estimated that one case is diagnosed every year for every 300,000 people.

 Are they hereditary?

-Approximately one in four paragangliomas is inherited as part of the familial paraganglioma syndrome, multiple endocrine neoplasia type 2, von Hippel-Lindau syndrome or neurofibromatosis.
+Approximately one in four paragangliomas is inherited from familial paraganglioma syndrome, multiple endocrine neoplasia type 2, von Hippel-Lindau syndrome, or neurofibromatosis.

 Hereditary forms of paraganglioma may be associated with:

-- A younger age at the time of diagnosis.
+- Younger age at the time of diagnosis.